Samuel Barrett lives in the beautiful Pacific Northwest and has far too many hobbies, many of which you can read about here.

-A New Era
+A New Era in the Cannabis Industry

 There are dispensaries opening up across the country where users can buy a vast array of cannabis products in a safe and legal environment, eliminating the danger of having to make illegal transactions on the street with dealers who may or may not have the best of intentions.
 Where I live in Oregon, as well as many other states, the tight regulation and testing requirements make certain that the joint you are buying from your local pot shop is free of mold and other pathogens, as well as pesticides.

 The prices are usually reasonable considering the convenience and safety of such a marketplace.
 There is a way to save even more money if you have a green thumb.

 There are countless in-depth articles all over the internet on how to grow cannabis, with very specific technical details.
 I highly recommend reading as much as you can to maximize the potential of your growing project.
 My intent here is to provide some very basic practices that almost anybody can follow to get a decent yield without buying expensive hydroponic equipment or elaborate lighting set-ups.
 Here I will outline the most basic and ancient way to grow cannabis—outdoors with natural sunlight.

 The Cannabis Life Cycle

-When the flowers are dense and sticky and the foliage starts to turn yellow and fall off, usually in the mid to late fall, it's time to harvest.
-You should notice the flowers will be covered in an abundance of trichromes, aka “crystals.” it will appear to be dusted with a fine sugar like coating and be very sticky.
+When the flowers are dense and sticky and the foliage starts to turn yellow and fall off, usually in the mid-to-late fall, it's time to harvest.
+You should notice the flowers will be covered in an abundance of trichomes, aka “crystals.” it will appear to be dusted with a fine sugar-like coating and be very sticky.
 This is essentially the sap of the plant, which contains the active compounds THC and CBD, among other cannabinoids and terpenes.

-Harvesting and Drying
+Harvesting and Drying Cannabis

-It is now that you will want to harvest your flowers.
-Cut off the main branches and trim any large and medium leaves, Then focus on trimming the tiny leaves growing out of the flower buds themselves.
+- Cut off the main branches and trim any large and medium leaves.
+Then, focus on trimming the tiny leaves growing out of the flower buds themselves.
 The small leaves are called sugar leaf and can be saved and either smoked or used for cooking edibles.